 Hawthorn belongs to the Rose family and is a small deciduous shrub with clusters of white aromatic flowers and brilliant small red fruits or berries that look very much like miniature apples.
-Traditionally, the medicinal focus was based on the effect of the fresh berry alone, and more recently, the medicinal focus has shifted to include the leaves and flowers as they appear to contain higher concentrations of the active compounds.
-A combination of the leaf, flower and berry provide Hawthorn’s overall heart tonic activity.
+In traditional WHM the medicinal focus was based on the effect of the fresh berry alone, and more recently, the medicinal focus has shifted to include both the leaf and flower as they appear to contain higher concentrations of the herbs antioxidant active constituents known as flavonoids, including procyanidins.
+A combination of leaf, flower and berry support Hawthorn’s overall cardiovascular activity.

 Blood vessel function

 Blood vessels, including arteries, veins and capillaries, are important components of the circulatory system, responsible for transporting blood within the body.
 Arteries move the oxygenated and nutrient-rich blood to muscles and organs while veins carry the blood back to the heart and capillaries exchange water and chemicals between the blood and tissues.
 Arteries and veins help regulate blood flow by contracting the inner muscle layer via the autonomic nervous system.